Bug report #131

 |Operating System:||All||Easy fix?:||No|

 |Pull Request or Patch supplied:||Resolution:||fixed|

 |Crashes QGIS or corrupts data:||Copied to github as #:||10190|

 When committing PostGIS digitizing changes to database, in case of even a single error in input (value not allowed) all the editing is lost.
 Too bad for serious work.

-#2 Updated by venturato-faunalia-it - about 14 years ago
+#2 Updated by venturato-faunalia-it - over 15 years ago

 1 example: ERROR: insert or update on table "fix_2006" violates foreign key constraint "verifica_id_radio"